 A storm’s brewing and the new wave of hard rock is becoming a tsunami that’s originating in Finland!
 Relative newcomers, Santa Cruz and Shiraz Lane, joined forces for the Vagabonds World Tour, which kicked off in the end of August at Lutakko in Jyväskylä and stopped at Tavastia in Helsinki on September 5th, 2015.
-Since they’re such big fans of the genre, we sent Amy and Eliza out again to capture the event!
+Since we’re such big fans of the genre, we went out again to capture the event!

 I can’t deny that I’m pretty excited about both of these bands.
 Though Santa Cruz is a few steps ahead, doing all sorts of cool stuff, like their slot on AXS TV’s Breaking Band series and putting out one of the best rock albums of the year, Shiraz Lane is hot on their heels after winning their own slots at Wacken, Tuska, and Hard Rock Rising in Toronto, Canada!
 Combining these two bands was guaranteed to produce an unforgettable night and we sure weren’t going to miss seeing some of the best rock since Guns N’ Roses and The Darkness !